 Today is another free day to enjoy this fun beachside town.
 If you're after a dose of history and culture, you can stop in at the lighthouse and visit the Swakopmund Museum.
 Active types and thrill-seekers might like to take advantage of the many outdoor activities on offer – this town is the adventure-sports mecca of Namibia.

 Drive to Sesriem, your base for exploring the incredible Namib Desert region (approximately 6-7 hours).
 The most famous part of the Namib Desert is its vast dune fields, the most spectacular of which are found near the Sesriem Canyon.
 This canyon was formed when the Tsauchab River carved a gorge 30 metres into the gravel deposits about 15 million years ago.
-Now the river flows out to the dune fields that stretch for hundreds of miles up the coast, and dries up in a clay pan at Sossusvlei.
-The dunes are stunning, with magnificent burning tones created by the brightly coloured sands.
-These are the highest dunes in the world.
+Now the river flows out to the dune fields that stretch for hundreds of miles up the coast and dries up in a clay pan at Sossusvlei.
+The dunes – the highest in the world – are stunning, with magnificent burning tones created by the brightly coloured sands.

 Wake up before dawn and scramble to the top of the dunes for a dramatic sunrise view across a vast sea of sand.
 The colour changes are simply incredible and provide a spectacular setting for your brunch.
 Afterwards you will jump in the back of a pickup truck for a trip to Sossusvlei, the incredible salt and clay pan just nearby (approximately 30 minutes each way).
 Enjoy some time to explore this incredible and mysterious desert oddity.
 Later, continue to your camp past the small town of Bethanie (approximately 6 hours).
 Your camp has basic facilities, with showers, flush toilets, Wi-Fi and optional upgrades.

-Departing Fish River Canyon, travel to Noordoewer (approximately 5 hours).
-Pitch your tent on the scenic banks of the Gariep (Orange) River.
-Traditionally known as the Gariep River, the Orange River is the longest in South Africa, at 2200 kilometres/1367 miles.
-Its source is high up in the Drakensberg mountain range in Lesotho, and it flows into the Atlantic Ocean at Alexander Bay in South Africa.
+Departing Fish River Canyon, travel to Noordoewer in southern Namibia (approximately 5 hours).
+Pitch your tent on the scenic banks of the Gariep (Orange) River, which stretches 2200 kilometres (1367 miles), is the longest in Lesotho.
+The river source is high up in the Drakensberg mountain range, and it flows into the Atlantic Ocean at Alexander Bay in South Africa.
 The Orange River is responsible for transporting diamonds and creating the deposits that can be found along the Namibian coast.
 Upgrades are possible tonight (subject to availability), though there is no Wi-Fi available.

-Depart first thing in the morning, heading to Klawer – a town named after the Afrikaans word for a wild clover blooming after rainfall.
-The surrounding countryside is beautiful.
-If there's time, you will have the opportunity to explore some of it – take a delightful walk around the nearby mountains and farms before retiring for the evening.
+Depart your camp first thing in the morning and head to Klawer, a town named after the Afrikaans word for a wild clover blooming after rainfall.
+The surrounding countryside is beautiful, and if there's time, you’ll have the opportunity to explore some of it.
+Perhaps take a delightful walk around the nearby mountains and farms before settling in for a relaxing evening.

 Head to Cape Town (approximately 5 hours), where you trip ends upon arrival.
 With its stunning coastline, modern cityscape, nearby mountains and a plethora of nearby vineyards, this is one of Africa's most exciting cities.
 There's no accommodation provided for tonight, but this can be arranged – please enquire at the time of booking this trip.